leahbannon/old-leah-website/_posts/2014-07-23-what-to-expect-at-a-hackathon.md

 Questions?
 Comments?
 I'm happy to answer questions at [@leahbannon](http://twitter.com/leahbannon).

-Oh, and one more thing: please keep in mind that the hackathon organizers might be really busy and stressed planning a big event, and **their email inboxes are already out of control**.
-I say this with love: please don't email me to tell me that something came up and you can't attend (unless I'm depending on you for something) or to ask a question that can be found on the event page (location, time, etc.).
-Ideally, tweet at me.
-Tweets are easier to answer and have the added benefit that they might be answered by another follower before I can get to it. <3
+Oh, and one more thing: If you email any of the organizers at this stage in the game, you may not get an answer.
+Just about all your questions can be answered on the event page (location, time, etc.).
+If you absolutely can't find satisfaction there, a tweet is much better than email! <3